 Each protein has several evolutionary constraints imposed upon it based on its biological function.
-The effect of a deleterious variant can only be understood when all these functional constraints acting on a protein are known and can be considered. [[ANS2DC: Explain how information is incomplete and we cannot explain all disease-causing mutations in HGMD for FGF receptor here]].
-A sequence change should not hinder a protein from folding to its native state, bind to a specific ligand, and perform its function \cite{PMID:11295823}.
-As shown in Figure 1, the number of folds in the PDB database has begun to saturate implying that we can model the structures of most proteins using homology modeling.
-We can utilize this structural information to assess the effect of mutations on a protein’s stability as nonsynonymous changes that occur within the core of the protein or variants that disrupt the secondary structure of the protein could reduce its stability.
+The effect of a deleterious variant can only be understood when all these functional constraints acting on a protein are known and can be considered.
+The fibroblast growth factor receptor provides a case-in-point (Figure 3).
+This protein has been shown to host well-documented disease-causing variants that manifest in craniofacial defects in humans.
+However, several of the disease variants have no clear mechanism of pathogenicity in that they do not fall in any of the protein regions known to be sensitive to amino acid changes.
+Certainly, a sequence change should not hinder a protein from folding to its native state, bind to a specific ligand, and perform its function \cite{PMID:11295823}, but the determining the effects of a given variant is often non-trivial.
+This determination can sometimes be made when a sufficient number of homologues are available, along with variants known to be harmful in such homologues.

+We can utilize the structural information in the PDB database to assess the effect of mutations on a protein’s stability as nonsynonymous changes that occur within the core of the protein or variants that disrupt the secondary structure of the protein could reduce its stability.
 Several computational tools based on sequence conservation (inter-species or intra-species) and/or several structural features (the physicochemical characteristics of the amino acid change, solvent accessibility, secondary structure, active site annotations, and protein-protein interfaces) were developed to predict the deleterious effect of sequence variations on a protein’s function \cite{PMID:19561590, PMID:20354512, PMID:17526529, PMID:19734154}.
-Disease-associated mutations are highly enriched in the interior of proteins (22% of all mutations in HGMD and OMIM), and active sites of proteins \cite{PMID:20981092,PMID:22604720,PMID:23128226,PMID:24092746}.
+Disease-associated mutations are highly enriched for residues in the interior of proteins (22% of all mutations in HGMD and OMIM), and active sites of proteins \cite{PMID:20981092,PMID:22604720,PMID:23128226,PMID:24092746}.

-It is important to note, however, that mutations may not only affect the native state of the protein but could also affect the stability of unfolded or misfolded intermediates within the folding pathway and this is typically ignored while assessing the effect of mutations on a protein’s structure.
-In addition, mechanistic insight into the mutation induced structural changes requires knowledge of the folding kinetics, which still remains elusive in these models.
-Finally, while mutations that occur on the active site of the protein reduce ligand binding, some mutations may also affect protein activity even though they occur distant to the binding site \cite{PMID:25525255}.
+Mutations may not only affect the native state of the protein but could also affect the stability of intermediates within the folding pathway.
+Such considerations typically ignored while assessing the effect of mutations on a protein’s structure.
+In addition, mechanistic insight into the mutation- induced structural changes requires knowledge of the folding kinetics, which still remains elusive in these models.
+Finally, while mutations that occur on the active site of the protein reduce efficiency or ablate function entirely, mutations that are distant from an active site may also affect protein efficiency \cite{PMID:25525255}.
 Such mutations that affect the thermodynamic stability of different allosteric states of a protein are typically ignored while predicting the deleteriousness of a putative variant.

-The Network as a Framework to Understand Deleterious Variants:
+Networks as a Framework for Understanding Deleterious Variants:

-While structural and sequence information are invaluable in providing a rationale for the deleterious effects of certain disease-causing and rare variations, it is much harder to interpret the phenotypic effect of an individual variant unless one also considers the cellular environment within which these variants occur.
+While structural and sequence information are invaluable in providing a rationale for the deleterious effects of certain disease-causing and rare variations, it is often difficult to interpret the phenotypic effects of an individual variant without considering the broader cellular context.
 As proteins are extensively involved in protein-DNA interactions (gene regulatory network), protein-RNA interactions (post-transcriptional regulation), and protein-protein interactions (PPI) within the cellular milieu, variants that disrupt these interactions could potentially affect the viability of the cell they are present in.
-As this review focuses on variation within the coding regions of the genome, we refer the reader to comprehensive essays on the phenotypic effect of noncoding variation \cite{PMID:23138309, PMID:25707927} and we only focus on deleterious effects on the protein-protein interaction (PPI) network here.
+We refer the reader to comprehensive essays on the phenotypic effect of noncoding variation \cite{PMID:23138309, PMID:25707927} }, and focus here on deleterious effects that variants may have on the protein-protein interaction (PPI) network here.